 Background checks provide more types of information than a credit report and are often the source of FCRA violations.

 For example, an employer may run a background check on you to find out your credit score, criminal background, and information about where you’ve lived to determine if they want to hire you.

-Reporting agencies have obligations to ensure this information is accurate, not stale, and provide you with information regarding your report so you can correct inaccuracies.
+Reporting agencies have obligations to ensure this information is accurate, and provide you with information regarding your report so you can correct inaccuracies.